swiss-territorial-data-lab/proj-qalidar/README.md

     - **8 - Presence of extra classes in the area**: Change in the class distribution due to extra classes present in the voxel compared to the reference generation.
 The neighboring voxels share the same class occupancy.

 - Problematic:
-    - **9 - Disappearance of geometry**: Disappearance, i.e. a voxel which contains points in the reference, but not in the new point cloud.
+    - **9 - Disappearance of a geometry**: Disappearance, i.e. a voxel which contains points in the reference, but not in the new point cloud.
 The neighboring voxels do not show the same change;
-    - **10 - Appearance of geometry**: Appearance, i.e. a voxel which contains no points in the reference, but is filled in the new point cloud.
+    - **10 - Appearance of a geometry**: Appearance, i.e. a voxel which contains no points in the reference, but is filled in the new point cloud.
 The neighboring voxels do not show the same change;
     - **11- Isolated minor class change**: Change in the class distribution due to extra classes present in the voxel compared to the reference generation.
 The neighboring voxels do not share the same class occupancy;
     - **12 - Major changes in the distribution**: Changes in the distribution for classes previously and newly present in the voxel;
     - **13 - Noise**: Presence of points classified as noise in the new point cloud.